Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Source selection from the Fermi-LAT catalogs

 \section{Source selection from the Fermi-LAT catalogs}

 In this work we study the Fermi-LAT blazars that are spatially connected with IceCube track-like events.
-In particular, EHE and HESE events, from the AMON alert program~\citep{2017APh....92...30A} and muonic neutrino events above 200 TeV from~\citep{2016ApJ...833....3A} and~\citep{2017arXiv171001191I} (with $50\%$ containment error $\leq 1.5^{\circ}$) are considered.
+In particular, EHE and HESE events, from the Astrophysical Multimessenger Observatory Network (AMON) alert program~\citep{2013APh....45...56S,2017APh....92...30A} and muonic neutrino events above 200 TeV from~\citep{2016ApJ...833....3A} and~\citep{2017arXiv171001191I} (with $50\%$ containment error $\leq 1.5^{\circ}$) are considered.
 Additional events from~\citep{2017arXiv171001191I} satisfying the selection criteria are also included.
-We select blazars from the 3FHL~\citep{2017ApJS..232...18A} and 3FGL~\citep{Acero15} catalogs that are strictly spatially connected with these neutrino events.
-In particular we trigger only the objects with $|FermiLAT_{cen}-IceCube_{cen}|\leq1.3^{\circ}$ considering respectively the Fermi-LAT and the IceCube measured centroids.
+We select blazars from the third Fermi Hard LAT (3FHL)~\citep{2017ApJS..232...18A} and the third Fermi Gamma-ray LAT 3FGL~\citep{Acero15} catalogs that are strictly spatially connected with these neutrino events.
+In particular we select only the objects with $|FermiLAT_{cen}-IceCube_{cen}|\leq1.3^{\circ}$ considering respectively the Fermi-LAT and the IceCube measured centroids.
 This condition leads to the position of reported blazars falling within $\sim5$ sq. deg. around the reconstructed astrophysical neutrino events.
 The list of blazars that satisfy this condition are reported in Table~\ref{tab:sourcelist} with the corresponding distance, when known, and source types.
 For each of them we obtain the maximal gamma-ray luminosity reached during these 9.5 years considering different time binning and search for possible gamma-ray activity temporally correlated to an EHE neutrino event.
-From our sample of selected blazars, we report a particular study of the long term activity for TXS 0506+056 and OP 313, a luminous flat spectrum radio quasar (FSRQ) located in the Northern Hemisphere with a high average flux.
-Markarian 421 is used just as a reference candle for the duty cycle (DC) study, being one of the most studied and close BL Lac.
+We report in greater detail the cases of TXS 0506+056, OP 313, GB6 J1040+0617, PKS 1454-354, the ones within the sample which present fewer upper limits in the Fermi-LAT data, making possible a better study of the source variability.
+Although we use the spatial selection criteria for setting the list of sources and only afterward look for possible coincident gamma-ray flares, we also check the probability of a random spatial correlation between the known blazars (3FHL + 3FGL) and the neutrino events considered.
+Taking into account the total number of discrete BL Lacs and FSRQs present in the catalogues, the probability of a random spatial coincidence of one of these sources with the neutrino 50\% containment error of $1.5^{\circ}$ corresponds to a probability p=0.2.
+This number highlights the significance of the selected spatial trigger.
+Other spatial studies have also been reported in the literature with a weak correlation between the observed neutrinos and the gamma-ray activity of the sources observed by Fermi-LAT~\cite{Franckowiak:2020qrq,Giommi:2020hbx}.